sagrawalx/sagrawalx.github.io/teaching/fa19-b3_ma315/final-project.md

 ## Possible Topics

-There are *so many* possibilities!
+There are *many* possibilities!
 I encourage you to be creative.
 I only ask that it not be something that we've spent time discussing as a class.

-If you're struggling to find things, here's a short list of things related to ODEs you might look into.
+If you're struggling to find things, here's a short list of things that I think might make interesting projects.
 I'll keep adding to this list as I think of more.

 * Pendulums.
 * Lotka-Volterra model for predator-prey systems.